lxly9/progression-respun/README.md

 - Enchantments Rework
   - ~~rework mending → changes ingots to nuggets for repairing tools~~
-    - CORRECT DECREMENTING!!!
+    - ~~CORRECT DECREMENTING!!!~~
-  - no enchanting books, books are found and need to be inserted into chiseled bookshelves at the enchanting table to appear in it (Enchantery)
+  - ~~no enchanting books, books are found and need to be inserted into chiseled bookshelves at the enchanting table to appear in it (Enchantery)~~
   - different Tool Material Types interact with specific Enchantments → Buffs & Nerfs
   - no more "base" enchantments → no sharpness, protection, efficiency
   - **?** tools can be sharpened on a grindstone
     - sharpness/efficiency for limited durability on the tool
+  - Grindstone damages Items when removing enchants

 - Farming & Food Overhaul
-  - have a chance for crops to decay; when not removed, the decay spreads to neighboring crops
+  - ~~have a chance for crops to decay; when not removed, the decay spreads to neighboring crops~~
   - Oven for Farmer's Delight
+  - Worms can be used to fertilize Farmland
+    - can be found while digging up dirt-like blocks
+    - can be attached to Fishing Rods as Bait
+  - Dynamic Stack sizes for Saturation values

 - Mob Overhaul